 Rural ethnic indigenous peoples in northern Thailand offered us a societal context for focusing on the 'de' of development.
-This revealing illustrates how capitalism's tenets of land, labor, and capital detrimentally impact relationships amongst ourselves and with our surrounding 'natural' ecosystems.
-We pondered what are 'development' and 'modernity' related processes essentially taking away from humans' cultures and 'traditional' ways of life, and what are the societal replacements?
-What are the short and potential long-term impacts of this supposedly glorious march of capitalism-linked 'progress?'
-What does this inquiry overall mean for Us all?
+This revealing illustrated how capitalism's tenets of land, labor, and capital detrimentally affect relationships among ourselves and with our surrounding 'natural' ecosystems.
+We pondered what 'development' and 'modernity' related processes are essentially taking away from humans' cultures and traditional ways of life and what are the societal replacements.
+What are the short- and potential long-term impacts of this supposedly glorious march of capitalism-linked 'progress?'
+What does this inquiry mean for Us all?
 Are we humans on the road to nowhere or somewhere?

-This study journey began with an outlining consideration of while modernity related technologies and related lifestyles have become commonplace in modern-day 'developed' societies, there are world populations that remain functioning on the margins of globalization and related modernization phenomena.
-At least for awhile longer, both 'modern' and 'traditional' lifestyles can still be observed.
+This study-journey began by outlining a consideration for while modernity-related technologies and related lifestyles have become commonplace in modern-day 'developed' societies, world populations remain functioning on the margins of globalization and related modernization phenomena.
+At least for a while longer, both 'modern' and 'traditional' lifestyles can still be observed.

-I established foundation for learning more about this via a socio-political policies related historical investigation into how Siam was initially internationally colonized/imperialized, and how Thailand was later internally 'developed.'
+I established a foundation for learning more about this via a sociopolitical policies-related historical investigation into how Siam was initially internationally colonized/imperialized and how Thailand was later internally 'developed.'
 This two-phase territorialization process essentially overturned the nation's cultural root systems.
-This is especially relevant nowadays for those still attempting to live ethnically traditional lifestyles amid the State's societal peripheries.
+This is especially relevant nowadays for those still attempting to live ethnically traditional lifestyles amid the state's societal peripheries.

 I illustrated 'development' as an organized intervention in collective affairs by revealing fairly in-depth about one indigenous ethnic community area - Pumuen.
 This is a case study template for the 'de' of development.
-Villagers from an age range and living with different life circumstances shared with us about their community and how one-hundred forty years of top-down government planning policies, global market influences, and infrastructural development have impacted their communities' geographical environment, socio-economic conditions, and psychosocial functioning.
-This is particularly relevant to the last seventy years, during when, during when top-down central State 'development' policies have perforated villagers' socio-fabric.

-This ethnographic investigation provided the information for creating a 'development timeline,' which was used for framing a qualitative analysis of villagers' provisioning, regulating, supporting and cultural ecosystem services.
-This study, which I quantified, reveals longitudinal trends pertaining to villagers' well-being.
-Pumuen's socio-ecological reality is surely transmuting.
+Villagers from an age range and living within different life circumstances shared with us about their community and how 145 years of top-down government planning policies, global market influences, and infrastructural development have affected their communities' geographical environments, socio-economic conditions, and psycho-social functioning.
+This is particularly relevant to the last 70 years, when top-down central-state 'development' policies perforated villagers' socio-fabric.
+This ethnographic investigation provided information for creating a 'development timeline,' which was used for framing a qualitative analysis of villagers' provisioning, regulating, supporting, and cultural ecosystem services.

-Pumuen's 'development' related socioecological degradation - serving essentially as a contextual case study for the country, and arguably of all humankind for this matter - has ensued one decade, one 'development' policy, one television program and policy scheme at a time.
-While fragments of the Pumuen communities' culturally 'traditional' sociofabric remain, villagers as a result of top-down government policies are becoming evermore plugged into mainstream national and global society.
-They have, as a means of adaptive resilience, socio-functionally transformed from that of a naturesubsistence way of life - arguably more in-balance with natural surroundings than people living in what is considered the 'modern world' - to that of being near totally dependent on cash economics and its driving global market system.
-This has created a cultural identity crisis, of sorts.
+This study, which I longitudinally quantified, reveals trends pertaining to villagers' well-being.
+Pumuen's socio-ecological reality is transmuting.
+Its 'development' related socioecological degradation - serving essentially as a contextual case study for the country, and arguably of all humankind for this matter - has ensued one decade, one 'development' policy, one television program and policy scheme at a time.
+While fragments of the Pumuen communities' culturally 'traditional' socio-fabric remain, villagers, because of top-down government policies, are becoming evermore plugged into mainstream national and global society.
+They have, as a means of adaptive resilience, socio-functionally transformed from that of a nature-subsistence way of life - arguably more in-balance with their natural surroundings than people living in what is considered the 'modern world' - to that of depending near totally on cash economics and its driving global market system.
+This has essentially created a cultural identity crisis.

-The Pumuen villages area does maintain positive societal attributes including some intact core traditional Lahu ways of life and community cohesion in micro-level decision-making.
-However, this is spiraling downward as villagers have particularly in the last seventy years experienced marked changes in both their physical environment and social functioning, and not necessarily for the better.
+The Pumuen villages area does maintain positive societal attributes, including some intact core traditional Lahu ways of life and community cohesion in micro-level decision-making.
+However, this is spiraling downward as villagers have, particularly in the last 70 years, experienced marked changes in both their physical environments and social functioning, and not necessarily for the better.

-6.1 Ecosystems Transformation: Direct and Indirect Drivers of Change
+6.1.
+Ecosystems Transformation: Direct and Indirect Drivers of Change